Adi9822/aws-terraform-infra/README.md

-# AWS Terraform Infrastructure
+# AWS Infrastructure with Terraform

-This Terraform code provisions an EC2 instance and an S3 bucket.